-To investigate the dimensionality and variance effect on different optimization algorithms, we first conducted two experiments with $p = 5$ and $p= 10$ and then conducted two additional experiments with large $p =512$.
-Notice that the dimension size $p =5, p =10$ are designed to accommodate the numerical stability of SML optimization, which, as discussed in Section~\ref{subsubsec:sml_problem}, encounters evaluation issues when $p$ is large.
-For each experiment, we fix both the initialization and the random seed to fairly compare the optimization paths, and systematically varied the sample size $S$ in~\eqref{eq:sml_grad}.
+To examine how dimensionality and variance affect different optimization algorithms, we first performed two experiments with $p = 5$ and $p = 10$, followed by two additional experiments with a larger dimension size of $p = 512$.
+The smaller values of $p$ were chosen to ensure numerical stability for SML optimization, which, as discussed in Section~\ref{subsubsec:sml_problem}, encounters evaluation issues when $p$ is large.
+For each experiment, we fix both the initialization and random seed to enable fair comparison of the optimization paths, and systematically varied the sample size $S$ in~\eqref{eq:sml_grad}.

-We abbreviated LAPL for Laplacian Approximation optimization, PS for posterior sampling optimization, and SML for simulated maximum likelihood optimization.
-To also investigate the sampling requirement, we varied sample size $S$ from $S = \{50, 300, 500\}$.
-The optimization paths with $p = 5$ are plotted below:

-As we can see from Figure~\ref{fig:EFM_vs_SML_p5}, the Posterior Sampling (PS) optimization is not very sensitive to the choice of sample size $S$ while the SML optimization solution varies greatly according to a different choice of sample size with larger $S$ leads to faster decrement.
-The Laplacian approximation decreases the loss function at the slowest speed due to the approximation error of $O(1/p)$ in gradient evaluation (Eq~\eqref{eq:laplderive}).
-These results suggest that, for problems with small data dimension $p$, the EM and PS optimization methods are preferred thanks to their efficiency, reduced sensitivity to sample size $S$, and numerical stability.
+As shown in Figure~\ref{fig:EFM_vs_SML_p5}, the posterior sampling (PS) optimization method is largely insensitive to the choice of sample size $S$.
+In contrast, the optimization paths for SML change considerably as $S$ varies, with larger values of $S$ yielding faster reductions in the loss function.
+The Laplace approximation decreases the loss function at the slowest rate, primarily due to its gradient approximation error of $O(1/p)$ (see~\eqref{eq:laplderive}).
+These results suggest that, for problems with small data dimension $p$, the EM and PS optimization methods are preferred thanks to their efficiency, reduced sensitivity to sample size $S$, and superior numerical stability.

-In theory, the LAPL optimization should become more accurate with a relative error with respect to the data dimensionality $O(1/p)$.
-To observe the effectiveness of LAPL with moderate dimensionality, we continued the same experiments with $p =10$.
-For both SML and PS optimization methods, we set $S = 500$ for both SML and PS optimization to compare the optimization efficiency.
-The optimization paths are again recorded with respect to the Adam optimization steps.
+In theory, the accuracy of the LAPL optimization improves as the relative error decreases at the rate $O(1/p)$.
+To evaluate the performance of LAPL at moderate data dimensions, we repeated the experiments using $p =10$.
+For both SML and PS optimization methods, we set $S = 500$ to directly compare their efficiency.
+As before, we tracked the optimization paths by recording the loss at each Adam optimization step.